nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Screening contacts by a job's name : `screen job`

-Screens the list of contacts in the address book with the name of the job specified.
+Screens the list of contacts in the address book with the job specified.

 Format: `screen job INDEX`